omnypay/omnypay-sdk-ios/README.md

 9. Open terminal and run `pod install` in your project's root directory.
 10. If you are including OmnyPayScan SDK then **follow Step 1-6 for OmnyPayScan.framework**.
+11. If you are including OmnyPayAuth SDK then **follow Step 1-6 for OmnyPayAuth.framework**.
+12. If you are including OmnyPayIdentity SDK then **follow Step 1-6 for OmnyPayIdentity.framework**.
+For more information about `Jumio` click [here](https://www.jumio.com/).
+13. If you are including OmnyPayPIScan SDK then **follow Step 1-6 for OmnyPayPIScan.framework**.
+For more information about `Jumio` click [here](https://www.jumio.com/).
-11. That's it.
+14. That's it.
 Open the workspace and build.

 ## Integrating with core services